cmatth25/722_Group/TreeBuilding.md

 #### rRNA retrieval by barrnap

 This tool is available on compute canada and runs very quickly, extracting prokaryotic or eukaryotic rRNA sequences from unannotated genomes, outputting .gff or .fasta files.
-Here's a bas
+Here's a bash script that would work in compute canada.
+If your genome is annotated already, you can use faidx from samtools to extract your GOI from known ranges.
+Which yuou should be able to do in info.

 ```
 #!/bin/bash